naotoyanai/kase/README.md

-# kase
+# Key-Aggregate Searchable Encryption
-This is a repository of key aggregate searchable encryption as behavior of the corresponding author of the following paper.
+This is a repository of key-aggregate searchable encryption as behavior of the corresponding author of the following paper.
 Authors: Masahiro Kamimura, Naoto Yanai, Shingo Okamura, Jason Paul Cruz
 Title: Key-Aggregate Searchable Encryption, Revisited: Formal Foundations for Cloud Applications, and Their Implementation
 Journal: IEEE Access (Volume: 8 Page: 24153 - 24169)